Wall Street Analyst Initiated Drive Shack Inc. [DS]. What else is Wall St. saying

 The Company received a notice that its securities are not in compliance with the continued listing standards of the NYSE, and in response has evaluated its options to remain listed or to go dark and has determined that going dark is the best path for the Company due to expected cost savings and the Company’s current inability to realize the traditional benefits of public company status.
 The low trading value, and the resulting low trading volume, limits our securities’ liquidity and affects our ability to raise capital from the public markets, effectively use our securities as transaction consideration, attract interest from institutional investors or market analysts or otherwise realize the traditional benefits of being a publicly traded company.
 Despite the lack of these benefits, we incur all of the significant annual expenses and indirect costs associated with being a public company.

-Over the last 12 months, DS stock dropped by -85.73%.
-The average equity rating for DS stock is currently 3.00, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $20.11 million, with 92.39 million shares outstanding and 77.21 million shares in the current float.
-Compared to the average trading volume of 1.23M shares, DS stock reached a trading volume of 4038020 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.28M shares, DS reached a trading volume of 8150051 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Craig Hallum have made an estimate for Drive Shack Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 26, 2021.
 While these analysts kept the previous recommendation, B. Riley FBR raised their target price to Buy.
 The new note on the price target was released on June 01, 2020, representing the official price target for Drive Shack Inc. stock.
 Previously, the target price had yet another raise to $3, while BTIG Research analysts kept a Buy rating on DS stock.